-Makers Empire’s Director of Learning Development, Mandi Dimitriadis, outlines ways K-8 teachers can use design based challenges to develop their students’ sense of empathy.
+Makers Empire’s Director of Learning Development, Mandi Dimitriadis, outlines 12 ways K-8 teachers can use design-based challenges to help develop their students’ sense of empathy.

 To succeed in our globally connected and increasingly complex world, we know that today’s students will need to be creative and critical thinkers and be able to identify and solve new problems in new ways.
 To thrive as global citizens, social and personal capabilities and the ability to understand and emphasise with others will also continue to be sought after and highly valued qualities.